K-Ds/IPMS_ML/model_report.md

 * **Normalization:** A crucial step for model stability.
 We calculated the global Mean and Standard Deviation of the training set and applied Z-score normalization.
     * *Note:* These constants (`normalization_constants.json`) are exported for use in the C++ firmware to ensure the ESP32 preprocesses real-world audio exactly like the training data.

-## 3. Model Architecture (v10)
+## 3. Model Architecture
 A custom Convolutional Neural Network (CNN) was designed specifically for this task.
-Unlike standard pre-trained models (like VGG or ResNet) which are too heavy for an ESP32, this architecture ("v10 Robust Conv2D") is lightweight.
+Unlike standard pre-trained models (like VGG or ResNet) which are too heavy for an ESP32, this architecture is lightweight.

 ### Key Architectural Decisions:
 1.  **Spatial Dropout:** Instead of standard dropout, `SpatialDropout2D` was used.
 In spectrograms, adjacent pixels are highly correlated; dropping entire feature maps forces the network to learn more robust features.